 - Certain frequencies in the 600 MHz duplex gap: 653-657 MHz for licensed use or 657-663 MHz for unlicensed use.

-Unlicensed wireless microphone use is also permitted in the 902-928 MHz band, the 1920-1930 MHz, and 2.4 GHz band, under specified power levels and rules for operation for each of those bands.
+Additional frequencies outside of the TV bands also are available for wireless microphone use.
+Unlicensed wireless microphone use is permitted on the 902-928 MHz band, the 1920-1930 MHz, and on portions of the 2.4 GHz and 5 GHz bands under specified power levels and rules for operation for each of those bands.
+Licensed wireless microphone use is permitted on several other spectrum bands, including on portions of the 900 MHz band, the 1435-1525 MHz band, and the 6875-7125 GHz band.

 Power restrictions for unlicensed mics

-Under FCC rules, certain specified entities can obtain a license to operate in the television broadcast bands, as well as in certain other bands.
-In addition to the television broadcast bands, operations are permitted in portions of the 900 MHz band, the 1435-1525 MHz band and the 7 GHz band under specified rules and interference protections if users first obtain a license.
-Such entities include licensees of AM, FM or TV stations, broadcast networks and cable-television system operators, and venue owners/operators and professional sound companies that routinely operate 50 or more wireless microphones for events and productions at large venues such as large sports stadiums and arenas, music centers, or major theaters.
+Under FCC rules, certain specified entities can obtain a license to operate under specified rules and interference protections.
+Such entities include licensees of AM, FM or TV stations, broadcast networks and cable-television system operators, and venue owners/operators and professional sound companies that routinely operate 50 or more wireless mics for events and productions at large venues such as large sports stadiums and arenas, music centers, or major theaters.

 Part 74 licensees

 Licensees under the Commission's Part 74 rules may operate in the spectrum bands identified in their licenses.
-The changes going into effect will require anyone operating in the spectrum that is now licensed for 600 MHz wireless service (most of the spectrum that was used for TV channels 38-51) to cease operation in those bands and move to lower bands authorized for use.
+The changes going into effect will require anyone operating in the spectrum that is now licensed for the 600 MHz service (most of the spectrum that was used for TV channels 38-51) to cease operation in those bands and move to other portions of the TV bands (TV channels 2-36) or to other spectrum bands authorized for wireless microphone use.

-In 2010, the Commission prohibited the use of wireless microphones and devices on unused broadcast channels in the 700 MHz band – specifically the frequencies between 698 and 806 MHz.
+In 2010, the FCC prohibited the use of wireless mics and devices on unused broadcast channels on the 600 MHz service band and on the 700 MHz band – specifically the frequencies between 698 and 806 MHz.
 It did so because such use could cause harmful interference that disrupts or degrades communications in the spectrum bands that had been repurposed for use by public-safety networks and licensed commercial wireless services.

-Failure to comply with FCC rules by unlawfully operating wireless microphones or devices in the 600 and 700 spectrum bands may result in fines or additional criminal penalties.
+Failure to comply with FCC rules by unlawfully operating wireless mics or devices in the 600 and 700 spectrum bands may result in fines or additional criminal penalties.

 Public safety licensees may contact the FCC Operations Center 24 hours a day, seven days a week, at (202) 418-1122, or FCCOperationCenter@fcc.gov to report interference.
 They may also contact the FCC's Public Safety Support Center at https://www.fcc.gov/general/public-safety-support-center.